Should I Buy a VVS Diamond? 6 Pros & Cons

 Con: Lower Clarity Diamonds can Be "Eye-Flawless"

-Although VS diamonds have a lower clarity grade, you still can’t see their imperfections with the unaided eye.
-They’re “eye-flawless.”
+Although VS diamonds have a lower clarity grade, you still can't see their imperfections with the unaided eye.
+They're "eye-flawless."
 The imperfections in SI1 stones are also rarely visible to the untrained eye.
 Even some SI2 diamonds will appear perfect in an engagement ring!
 Can you spot the imperfections in this 1.77ct SI2-clarity diamond ring video?

 Con: VVS Diamond Price

 As the clarity grade improves, price increases.
-While VVS diamonds aren’t as expensive as F or IF, they’re more expensive than those with lower clarity.
-However, a lower clarity grade doesn’t impact beauty.
-If you’re buying a VVS diamond, you’re likely paying extra for no noticeable difference!
+While VVS diamonds aren't as expensive as Flawless, they're more expensive than those with lower clarity.
+However, a lower clarity grade doesn't impact beauty.
+If you're buying a VVS diamond, you're likely paying extra for no noticeable difference!

 Compare the prices of these three diamonds with different clarity grades.
 The 1.02-ct VVS1 diamond costs $1,700 more than the 1.01-ct SI2 diamond!
 Or, if you go with the 1.10-ct VS1 instead of the VVS1, you'll get a larger face-up size for $730 less!